-We are pleased to report that our drinking water meets all federal and state safety requirements.
+We are pleased to report that we have no lead service lines, and our drinking water meets all federal and state safety requirements.

 We at the Little Egg Harbor M.U.A. work hard to provide top quality water to every tap.
 We ask that all our customers help us protect our water sources, which are the heart of our community, our way of life and our children's future.
 Please call our office if you have questions.